bzzzm/ghiseul-monitor/README.md

 # Ghiseul.ro monitor

 An easy way to monitor if an institution is accessible on [ghiseul.ro](https://ghiseul.ro).
-The script uses [Selenium](https://www.selenium.dev/) to login to Ghiseul and check if that particular user can make a payment to the institution you want to monitor.
+The script uses [Selenium](https://www.selenium.dev/) with ChromeDriver to login to Ghiseul and check if that particular user can make a payment to the institution you want to monitor.
 The output of the check is exposed over HTTP using Flask (port `8080` by default).